dmcg/book/manuscript/Chapter_00_Introduction.md

 If the book does interest you, and you reach the end of Chapter One and still have any will to live left, please follow the instructions there to send me feedback.

-If you've decided on the text so far that the book isn't for you, but can spare me 2 more minutes of your time, then please follow the instructions below.
+If you've decided on the text so far that the book isn't for you, but can spare me 2 more minutes of your time, then please ...

-Thank you

-Duncan

-Please create an [email to me](mailto:duncan@oneeyedmen.com?subject=Book%20Feedback), copy the following into an email, start answering at the top, keep going until you don't think you owe me any more or your precious time, and send.
+... please create an [email to me](mailto:duncan@oneeyedmen.com?subject=Book%20Feedback), copy the following into an email, start answering at the top, keep going until you don't think you owe me any more or your precious time, and send.
 I'm sorry that I don't have an embedded form or anything - yet.
 Maybe if there is enough encouragement the processing of the form will become a chapter!

 >  1. Should I continue writing this book? [y \| n]
 >  2. Are you in the book's target market (3 - 10+ years of programming experience)? [y \| n]